The New York Times called ‘Anonymous’ op-ed author Miles Taylor a Trump ‘senior official.’ Was that accurate?

 Was it really accurate to describe the author as a “senior” official?
 Was the anonymity granted by his book publisher and the New York Times justified?
 And given his role in implementing one of the administration’s cruelest policies, was he really the righteous whistleblower he portrayed himself to be?

-Miles Taylor, the 33-year-old former chief of staff to Kristjen Nielsen when she headed the Department of Homeland Security, disclosed on Twitter that he wrote the column entitled “I Am Part of the Resistance Inside the Trump Administration,” which the Times published in September 2018.
+Miles Taylor, the 33-year-old former chief of staff to Kirstjen Nielsen when she headed the Department of Homeland Security, disclosed on Twitter that he wrote the column titled “I Am Part of the Resistance Inside the Trump Administration,” which the Times published in September 2018.

 In recent months, Taylor, who resigned from the administration last year, has become a prominent anti-Trump pundit on CNN.
-He is also the co-founder of a group called the Republican Political Alliance for Integrity and Reform, which supports former Vice President Joe Biden’s presidential campaign.
+He is also the co-founder of a group called the Republican Political Alliance for Integrity and Reform, which supports former vice president Joe Biden’s presidential campaign.

 Taylor’s 900-word piece for the Times described in general terms efforts by White House staffers, including himself, to respond to Trump’s “amorality” and “impulsiveness,” which he wrote had resulted “in half-baked, ill-informed and occasionally reckless decisions that have to be walked back.”

 The column enraged Trump; he took to Twitter to call the unknown writer “gutless” and demanded, for reasons of national security, that the Times must “turn him/her over to the government at once.”
-Trump didn’t say how the unflattering column jeopardized national security, but he did suggest a crime: “TREASON?” he tweeted.

 “Anonymous” followed up with a book-length essay addressing the same themes as his Times column.
-Entitled “A Warning,” it reached the top of the non-fiction bestseller list last November.
+Entitled “A Warning,” it reached the top of the nonfiction bestseller list last November.

 Neither the Times nor Taylor’s publisher, Twelve Books, revealed his identity, describing him only as a “senior” official.